sharkdp/bat/README.md

 ## Security vulnerabilities

-Please contact [David Peter](https://david-peter.de/) via email if you want to report a vulnarability in `bat`.
+Please contact [David Peter](https://david-peter.de/) via email if you want to report a vulnerability in `bat`.

 ## Project goals and alternatives